 Please see UCL website for full information about fees and costs for this programme.

-The programme is delivered through a combination of face-to-face seminars and online asynchronous and synchronous discussion forums.
+The programme is delivered through a combination of face-to-face seminars and synchronous (virtual real-time classroom) and asynchronous sessions.
 Students also learn about the practicalities of social science research through participation in a research project.
-Peer review and andragogy are particular forms of learning on this programme.
+Peer review and study informed by adult learning theory are particular forms of learning on this programme.

 Assessment is through the equivalent of a 5,000-word assignment for each module.